UdyW/carbon-offset-api/README.md

 Client secret: aGCZWXswHCVXJgbW4MmIX69GxCHMdOuDvUMxjYLI
 ```

-Then run following in the Terminal
+4.Then run following in the Terminal

 ` php -S localhost:8000 -t public`

 Please use a deferent port if 8000 already in use

-Please do the following CURL call.
+5.Please do the following CURL call.
 If Postman is used the parameters should go in Body as form-data
 Make sure to replace the {clientID} and {client_secret} with the values created above
 ```php
 $curl = curl_init();